-Technical advancements around Artificial Intelligence (AI), including ChatGPT and other generative AI tools, have the opportunity to positively impact our business.
+Technical advancements around Artificial Intelligence (AI), including ChatGPT and other generative AI tools, can positively impact our business.
 While we harness the power of AI, we need to consider risks and ensure we approach AI tools with compliance, privacy and cybersecurity in mind.
-If you or your teams are considering new projects involving AI or machine learning capabilities that involve any Gallagher Information classified as "Confidential" or "Restricted," work with your IT and legal teams to ensure your project will be compliant with our legal and privacy obligations.
+If you or your teams are considering new projects involving AI or machine learning capabilities that involve any Gallagher Information classified as "Confidential" or "Restricted," you must send your AI Use Case to AIUseCases@ajg.com so our IT, cyber, privacy, HR and legal teams can work with you to ensure your project will be compliant with our legal and privacy obligations.
 In particular:

-You must not enter any Gallagher information classified as 'Confidential' or 'Restricted' into any unapproved Al system.
+- You must not enter any Gallagher information classified as 'Confidential' or 'Restricted' into any unapproved Al system.
 All publicly accessible Al systems are unapproved Al Systems.

-You must not use unapproved AI systems to conduct any Gallagher business.
-We actively monitor uploads of Gallagher information from the Gallagher network to publicly accessible AI tools and reserve the right to take action and/or block usage.
+GallagherAl is an approved Al system. - You must not use unapproved AI systems to conduct any Gallagher business.
+We actively monitor uploads of Gallagher information from the Gallagher network to publicly accessible AI tools and reserve the right to take action and/or block usage. - If you are using a Gallagher approved AI system, the output from that system is the company's proprietary information. - Only use Gallagher approved AI systems for (i) authorized business purposes to conduct Gallagher business or process Gallagher Information, or (ii) limited, incidental personal purposes.
+Never upload or ingest non-Gallagher related personal information or third-party intellectual property into Gallagher Approved AI Systems when using them for incidental personal purposes. - Always verify and validate the output from Al systems before relying upon it for decisions or taking actions, including checks for spelling, grammar, facts, source verification, and evidence-backed claims

-You may use publicly accessible AI systems to help you become more productive, but you must abide by the above rules.
-Examples of permissible use include asking an AI system to draft a sample job description or to provide a summary of a particular topic.

-If you are using a Gallagher approved AI system, the output from that system is the company's proprietary information and must not be shared outside of Gallagher.
-Help and advice: If you are unsure of local requirements or have questions regarding compliance with proper protection and processing of personal data, please contact your manager, local Data Protection/Privacy Lead/Local Compliance or the Global Chief Privacy Officer.
+Help and advice: If you are unsure of local AI requirements or have questions regarding AI compliance with proper protection and processing of personal data, please contact your manager, local Data Protection/Privacy Lead/Local Compliance or the Global Privacy Office.

-Speak up: If you believe in good faith that in connection with business dealings involving Gallagher someone may be doing something that violates the law regarding data privacy or cybersecurity, speak up by using the available channels noted in this document.
+Speak up: If you believe in good faith that in connection with business dealings involving Gallagher someone may be doing something that violates the law regarding AI, data privacy or cybersecurity, speak up by using the available channels noted in this document.